Skewball: History

 The horse was foaled in 1741 and originally owned by Francis Godolphin, 2nd Earl of Godolphin, and later sold.
 His name has been recorded as "Squball", "Sku-ball", or "Stewball".
 He won many races in England and was sent to Ireland.
 The Irish turf calendar states that he won six races worth £508 in 1752, when he was eleven years old, and was the top-earning runner of that year in Ireland.
-His most famous race took place on the plains of Kildare, Ireland, which is generally the subject of the song of the same name.
+His most famous race took place on the plains of County Kildare, Ireland, which is generally the subject of the song of the same name.
 The early ballad about the event has Skewball belonging to an Arthur Marvell or Mervin.
 Based on the horse's name, Skewball was likely a skewbald horse though he was listed in stud books as a bay.

 Songs

 There are two major different versions of the sporting ballad, generally titled either "Skewball" or "Stewball"; the latter is more popular in America.
 There are multiple variations within the two major divisions.
 Versions date at least as far back as the 18th century, appearing on numerous broadsides.
 In both songs the title horse is the underdog in the race, up against a favored grey mare (usually called either "Griselda" or "Molly"), and although in most versions of Stewball the winning horse triumphs due to the stumbling of the lead horse, Skewball wins simply by being the faster horse in the end.
 Probably the most significant lyrical difference in the songs is the conversation Skewball has with his jockey, while Stewball behaves more like a typical horse and does not speak.

 The oldest broadside identified with the ballad is dated 1784 and is held by the Harding Collection of the Bodleian Library of the University of Oxford.
 The song had spread to America by 1829 when it was published in a songbook in Hartford.
 American versions were sung and adapted by slaves in the Southern United States, and have Stewball racing in California, Texas, and Kentucky.
-British and Irish versions, when the setting is mentioned, usually place the race in Kildare, Ireland, leading some to believe that the song is actually Irish in origin.
+British and Irish versions, when the setting is mentioned, usually place the race in County Kildare, Ireland, leading some to believe that the song is actually Irish in origin.
 The grey mare was owned by Sir Ralph Gore, whose family had gained a great deal of land in Ireland with the Protestant Cromwellian invasion (starting in 1650), which probably accounts for the delight in Skewball's win "breaking Sir Gore" in the final lines of this Irish-based broadside.

 The song is in the Roud Folk Song Index, #456.